-Our dear Director of Bell Honors is retiring, and we want you to help find his replacement!
+Our dear Director of Bell Honors is retiring, and we want you to help find his successor!
 This is a full time, compensated position.
 If you, or someone you know, is a veteran and passionate about serving the veteran community, we'd like to talk to you.
-Read the full job description below, and contact Michelle.Mallin@honorbell.org to learn more.
+Read the full job description below, and send resume and cover letter to Michelle.Mallin@honorbell.org to apply.

 Director of Bell Honors